-If you’ve ever eaten at a Japanese restaurant before, chances are high that you’ve had miso soup before, as it’s often served as a starter.
+If you’ve ever eaten at a Japanese restaurant, chances are high that you’ve had miso soup, as it’s often served as a starter.
 But you don’t have to order out to enjoy the cancer-fighting benefits of this healthy dish; you can prepare my miso soup recipe quickly and easily at home.

 Next, add the miso/broth mixture back to the pot.
 Then toss in the rest of the ingredients.
 Pro tip: Freeze the fresh ginger before making this soup; it’ll grate very easily.

 Return the pot to a simmer and then decrease the heat and allow to cook for another 20 minutes.
 Your miso mushroom soup is ready!